magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 2.3 Manage Brands
 ***************
 This module provide a short-cut way for navigating to "manufacturer" workplace, from here you will manage all available brands and create new one.
-Make you way to ``Content > Shop By Brand > Manage Brands``
+Make you way to ``Catalog > Shop By Brand > Manage Brands``

 To generate a new brand, follow these steps